opensearch-project/documentation-website/_api-reference/document-apis/reindex.md

 Field | Description
 :--- | :---
-conflicts | Indicates to OpenSearch what should happen if the delete by query operation runs into a version conflict.
+conflicts | Indicates to OpenSearch what should happen if the reindex operation runs into a version conflict.
 Valid options are `abort` and `proceed`.
 Default is abort. source | Information about the source index to include.
 Valid fields are `index`, `max_docs`, `query`, `remote`, `size`, `slice`, and `_source`. index | The name of the source index to copy data from. max_docs | The maximum number of documents to reindex.